 Recording credits include the world premiere of Bawden’s The Sailor’s Tale on the NMC label in which he created the role of Lord Nelson; a world premiere for Independent Ballet Wales of Turner’s Bride of Flowers; the soundtrack of James Horner, Stephen Spielberg and George Lucas’s animated movie The Land Before Time and various prominent cinema and television soundtracks.
 Alexander has been heard live on BBC Radio 2, BBC Radio 3, the BBC World Service, SVT and Sveriges Radio amongst others.
 Alexander is also featured on multiple Hyperion recordings and has recorded at the world famous Abbey Road Studios.

 Television & Mainstream

-In 2006 /7, Alexander toured the UK and Ireland’s largest venues including the MEN Arena, Birmingham NIA, O2 Millennium Dome, Royal Albert Hall, The Point Dublin and The Odyssey Arena, Belfast to audiences exceeding 250,000 a week and 35,000 a night with Young Voices.
-He performed with artists including Beverley Knight, Lee Ryan (Blue), Alexandra Burke, Sabrina Washington (Mystique), and one of the world’s leading beatboxer’s, Beardyman.
-He has also performed with violinist Vanessa Mae linked by satellite.
+Alongside concerts halls, cathedrals and opera houses, Alexander has toured the UK and Ireland’s largest venues including the MEN Arena, Birmingham NIA, O2 Millennium Dome, Royal Albert Hall, The Point Dublin and The Odyssey Arena, Belfast to audiences exceeding 250,000 a week with Young Voices Concerts.
+He has performed with global commercial musicians including Beverley Knight, Lee Ryan (Blue), Alexandra Burke, Sabrina Washington (Mystique), and one of the world’s leading beatboxer’s, Beardyman.
+He has also performed with violinist Vanessa Mae.